Odotocodot/LinqToOneNote/docs/articles/samples.md

 The examples below are not exactly best practices, but they should give you a good starting point!

 They can also be found in the free and paid version of [LinqPad](https://www.linqpad.net/) for easy viewing!
-(Though be weary of the [Create Page](#create-pages-in-sections-with-less-than-2-pages) example as it will create a pages in your OneNote!)
 ### Get Recent Pages

 [!code-csharp[](../../linqpad-samples/RecentPages.linq#L7-L18)]